 Camp Utensils

 I used to get food all over my hands while I was eating from freeze-dried meals.
-Then I got the Sea to Summit Alpha Light Spork – Long and it’s amazing how much the extra length helps to avoid that mess.
+Then I got this camp spork and it’s amazing how much the extra length helps to avoid that mess.

-I also use the Sea to Summit AlphaLight Knife to cut things like bagels or avocado.
+You can also get it as a 2-piece cutlery set, which comes with a matching knife, so you can cut things like bagels or avocado.
 Both of these are made out of aluminum and super light to carry.

 Coffee Maker